 Career Map: Engineer

-This document was developed in collaboration with the Ontario Ministry of Citizenship, Immigration and International Trade in August 2014.
+This document was developed in collaboration with the Ontario Ministry of Citizenship and Immigration in August 2014.
 Requirements may have changed by the time you apply.
 Please contact Professional Engineers Ontario before completing your application.

 Copyright in this career map is held jointly by the Queen's Printer for Ontario and Professional Engineers Ontario, © 2014.
 This career map may be used or reproduced by any third party for non-commercial, not-for-profit purposes, provided no fee, payment or royalty of any kind is charged by the third party for any further use or reproduction of the career map by any person.
 Any proposed commercial or for-profit use or reproduction of this career map requires a written licence from the Queen's Printer for Ontario and Professional Engineers Ontario.

 The Engineering profession is regulated in the Province of Ontario by Professional Engineers Ontario (PEO), a regulatory body that ensures public safety by setting standards for admission, issuing licences to practise professional engineering, and regulating the practice of engineering in Ontario.
 The rules concerning the licensing of professional engineers in Ontario are contained in provincial legislation – the Professional Engineers Act, R.S.O.
 1990, Chapter P28 and Regulation 941, R.R.O 1990.

 By law, no one is authorized to practise as a professional engineer without a licence, (see Note).